Kb-Jr/CSS-Animations/Animations and Keyframes/ReadMe.md

 - Alternate plays the odd count of the iteration in the normal direction and the even count in the reverse direction.
 Reverse alternate does the opposite.
 - When animations are played in reverse, the timing function will also be in reverse.
 So ease in will be an ease-out on reverse.

+## Animation fill Mode
+- Defines what values are applied to an animation outside of the time it is executing.
+- Using an animation fill mode of forwards ensures that the final state of the animation execution remains even after the animation cycle.
+Using Backwards reverses it to its initial state.